Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Coherent functor

 Notice that the Grothendieck abelian category $\mathrm{QCoh}(X)$ induces a stable $\infty$-category $\scrD(\mathrm{QCoh}(X))$ again by an application of \cite[Definition 1.3.5.8]{Lur17} with a natural t-structure.
 It will be often useful to relate this to $\scrD_\mathrm{qc}(X)$.
 There is an induced t-exact functor $\scrD(\mathrm{QCoh}(X)) \to \scrD_{\mathrm{qc}}(X)$ and under our assumptions, we get:

-\begin{proposition} The functor $\scrD(\mathrm{QCoh}(X)) \to \scrD_{\mathrm{qc}}(X)$ is an equivalence. \end{proposition} \begin{proof} In virtue of the equivalence of \cite[Remark 1.2.1.18]{Lur17}, it suffices to verify that the functor induces an equivalence of bounded categories.
-Essential surjectivity can be tested at the triangulated level, i.e., by taking homotopy categories.
+\begin{proposition} The functor $\scrD(\mathrm{QCoh}(X)) \to \scrD_{\mathrm{qc}}(X)$ is an equivalence. \end{proposition} \begin{proof} Essential surjectivity can be tested at the triangulated level, i.e., by taking homotopy categories.
 Similarly, full faithfulness amounts to checking isomorphism of homotopy groups of mapping spaces, which can be expressed in terms of Ext groups by \cite[Notation 1.1.2.17]{Lur17}, so we can also verify it at the triangulated level.
-Since $\scrD_{\mathrm{qc}}(X)$ is compactly generated by \cite[Theorem B]{HR17}, the claim now follows from \cite[Theorem 1.2]{HNR19}. \end{proof}

-In order to understand right-bounded complexes in the affine case, the following lemma is decisive.
+Since $\scrD_{\mathrm{qc}}(X)$ is compactly generated by \cite[Theorem B]{HR17}, the claim now follows from \cite[Theorem 1.2]{HNR19}.
+Alternatively, one can invoke \cite[Proposition A.1.2]{Man22}, which applies as $\mathrm{QCoh}(X)$ is Grothendieck, $\scrD(\mathrm{QCoh}(X))$ is left-complete (this uses that reductive groups in characteristic $0$ have a semisimple representation theory, and in particular $\mathrm{QCoh}(X)$ has finite cohomological dimension), and the morphisms for the \v{C}ech nerve for the covering $Y\to X$ are flat and affine. \end{proof} In order to understand right-bounded complexes in the affine case, the following lemma is decisive.

 \begin{lemma} If $Y$ is affine, then the abelian category $\mathrm{Coh}(X)$ has enough projectives.
 In particular, the t-exact functor $\scrD^-(\mathrm{Coh}(X))\to \scrD^-_{\mathrm{coh}}(X)$ is an equivalence. \end{lemma}